 The study of $p$-adic properties of special values of $L$-functions is generally known as \emph{Iwasawa theory}.
 In these notes, we give an introduction to this subject, focusing on perhaps the most fundamental of all $L$-functions: the Riemann zeta function $\zeta(s)$.
-We describe what a $p$-adic $L$-function is, construct it in this setting, and then describe Iwasawa's Main Conjecture in this case.
-Our exposition is aimed primarily at graduate students and researchers in number theory who are not experts in the field, but should also be accessible to advanced undergraduates.
-Whilst none of the results here are new -- indeed, many of the theorems we present are now decades old -- we try and anchor the theory in the context of current research activity, indicating how the various concepts we introduce have been generalised, and where the reader should turn next to learn more.
+We describe what a $p$-adic $L$-function is, construct it in this setting, and then describe Iwasawa's Main Conjecture\footnote{Iwasawa's original conjecture was proved in full by Mazur and Wiles in \cite{MW84}.
+However analogous conjectures, relating Selmer groups and $p$-adic $L$-functions, have been formulated in a large generality, for example for elliptic curves, modular forms, and beyond.
+These are also (somewhat confusingly) referred to as `Iwasawa Main Conjectures', even in the special cases (such as the one we consider) where they have been proved.
+We discuss such generalisations in \S\ref{sec:greenberg selmer} and Appendix \ref{sec:modular forms}.} in this case.
+We try to anchor the theory in the context of current research activity, indicating how the various concepts we discuss have been generalised, and where the reader should turn next to learn more.